yodrew/yodrew.github.io/_pages/front/introduction.md

 I consider this half the job of intellectuals.
 The Oxford English Dictionary exemplifies this effort.
 I used to jot down words to look up in it on my next visit to the library.
 Pre-1970 editions of American Heritage Dictionary and Webster's are excellent dictionaries in single volumes.

 Beware of newer lexicology.
-Idealism dominates academia.
-Its radical irrationality (eg, Mao's political correctness and Adorno's ) has corrupted English.
+Idealism dominates intellectuals.
+Its radical irrationality has corrupted English.
+I mean the modern heirs of Plato and Kant: Bernays, Adorno, Mao (political correctness), Marcuse, etc.

 ### background